-Once you contact Affordable Bail Bonding, we can get started on the bail bonding paperwork.
+Once you contact A-1 Affordable Bail Bonds, we can get started on the bail bonding paperwork.
 This process takes approximately 15 to 30 minutes once our bondsman begins working on it.
 The release time after the jail receives our paperwork is typically less than an hour for local police stations and two to 10 hours for larger county jails.
 Generally speaking, the larger the holding facility, the longer it takes for you or your loved one to be released.
-Either way, the sooner you contact Affordable Bail Bonding, the sooner you will be getting out of jail.
+Either way, the sooner you contact A-1 Affordable Bail Bonds, the sooner you will be getting out of jail.

 Learn More: How Does a Bail Bondsman Work?